ZackAkil/AI-got-this-gmail-delegator/README.md

 **Made with ❤️ by Zack Akil**

-_Your AI email assistant that actually gets it done! 🚀_
+_Your responsible AI email assistant that actually gets it done! 🚀_